 From a geotechnical perspective, the proposed structures can be supported on standard strip and/or spread footings founded on competent native soils (sand to silty sand, compact to very dense relative density).
-Table 4 gives design geotechnical bearing capacities for serviceability limit state (SLS) and ultimate limit state (ULS) based on geotechnical principles outlined in Section [7] for shallow foundations bearing on native soils.
-The bearing capacities provided below are within the native dense to very dense soil stratigraphy in which the footings are to be placed.
+Table 4 gives design geotechnical bearing capacities for serviceability limit state (SLS) and ultimate limit state (ULS) based on geotechnical principles outlined in Section [5] for shallow foundations bearing on native soils.